 Australian visa options after you turn 45

 It is important to note that these visas issues are complex and to obtain personal advice your case should be carefully considered.
-We can only comment on your individual case in detail once you have purchased a service.
-I can however provide some generic guidance about this issue.
+We can only comment on your individual case in detail once you have booked a consultation.
+We can however provide some generic guidance about this issue.

 Permanent Skill Based Visas (after 45):

 Permanent skill based visas to Australia generally have an age limit of 44.
 Once you turn 45 many of your permanent visa options finish.
 There are some very limited circumstances where permanent residence may be an option.
 For example if you are a high income earner, but the options become extremely limited once you have turned 45.